healingdrawing/task-localhost/extra.md

 > If an error is returned by the previous functions on a socket, is the client removed?

 The `match` is used to handle errors, and the client is removed.
 The `flow.rs ... task::spawn` section.
-The end of this section implements the removing of the client, naturally, at the end of the spawned task.
+The end of this section implements the client removal, naturally, at the end of the spawned task.
 Additionally the `return` used to exit the spawned task in case of errors of the `write`.

 ---